SigurdJanson/shinyCSVImpoMod/README.md

 # shinyCSVImpoMod

 This package provides an `R` Shiny module with the functionality needed to import CSV files into a Shiny app.
+Users can change the most important settings:

+* Character to separate columns
+* Numeric data
+  * Thousands separator
+  * Decimal separator
+* Date / time format

+The calling app can set a default of these options, too.
+Additionally, it can specify in detail which columns it expects including their name and format.

 ## Example